Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20.script removes all letters uppercase and lowercase of 'Cc' 21.reverses the input using the the rev command 22.list all users and their home directories
+23.script lists all files and directories that are empty in current directory 24.script lists all files with .gif extension